Joy-Slayd Mickels

-Joy-Slayd Mickels (born 29 March 1994) is a German professional footballer who plays as a forward or winger for Karvan.
+Joy-Slayd Mickels (born 29 March 1994) is a professional footballer who plays as a forward or winger for Karvan.
+Born in Germany, he represents the Rwanda national team.

-Career
+Club career

 In 2014, Mickels signed for FC Aarau in Switzerland after failing to make an appearance with German Bundesliga side Borussia Mönchengladbach.
 However, he was suspended for assault on two occasions in two different games there.

 After playing in the Norwegian 1. divisjon for Strømmen IF he played for two fourth division clubs, Alemannia Aachen and SV Rödinghausen.
 In 2019 he signed for FC Wegberg-Beeck of the fifth-tier Mittelrheinliga.

 On 11 August 2025, newly promoted Azerbaijan Premier League club Karvan announced the signing of Mickels to a one-year contract.

+International career

+On 16 March 2026, Mickels was named in Rwanda's provisional 31-man squad for their 2026 FIFA Series matches against Grenada and then either Kenya or Estonia, alongside his twin-brother Joy-Lance and younger brother Leroy-Jacques.

 Personal life

 Joy-Slade's twin brother Joy-Lance is also a professional footballer, as is their younger brother Leroy-Jacques (b.
 1995).
-The three brothers, whose parents come from the DR Congo, played together at the under-19 level for Borussia Mönchengladbach.
+The three brothers, whose mother come from the DR Congo and father from Rwanda, played together at the under-19 level for Borussia Mönchengladbach.